christophbittig/azure-docs.de-de/articles/digital-twins/reference-query-clause-select.md

 ### <a name="returns"></a>Rückgabe

-Der Satz von Eigenschaften, die von der Abfrage zurückgegeben wird.
+Die von der Abfrage zurückgegebenen Eigenschaften.

 ### <a name="example"></a>Beispiel